coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

 				+ "  ]"
 				+ "}";

-		System.out.println("Parsing the json string in java using JSON-Java......\n");
+		System.out.println("Parsing the JSON string in Java using JSON-Java......\n");

 		//add jsonString to the constructor
 		JSONObject coderollsJSONObject = new JSONObject(jsonString);